 "The spell of Osiris."

 "I know.
 But why?"
 He looked over at Buffy.
-She had stopped, was looking around helplessly.
-He stepped behind her, put his hands on her shoulder.
-"You're ok," he whispered.
+She'd stopped, was looking around helplessly.
+He stepped behind her and put his hands on her shoulder.
+"You're okay," he whispered.
 Buffy started walking again.

-"Is she ok?"
+"Is she okay?"
 Tayna looked skeptical.
 "She looks pretty messed up."